sona29/readmegenerator/README.md

 Create unit testing

-## Contributing
+## How to Contribute

-If you want to contribute please create and issue or pull-request and I will get back to you as soon as possible.
+Please feel free in making contribution to this repository.
+But please first discuss the change via email with me.
+I will try to get back to you as soon as possible.

 ## Questions